Here are some awesome name activities for preschool kids to try at home or at school.

 3. Jumbo Chalk

-Start by writing your child’s name in large life-sized letters on the paving outside with jumbo chalk.
-Ask her to walk along the letters as if she’s walking along a tightrope.
+Start by writing the name in large, life-sized letters on the pavement outside with jumbo chalk.
+Invite the child to walk along the letters as if walking a tightrope.

-Then, make the letters slightly smaller and ask her to trace them with her fingers.
-The letters should be big enough that she has to move her arms from left to right and up and down to trace them, crossing her midline while doing so.
+Then, make the letters slightly smaller and ask them to trace with their fingers.
+The letters should be big enough that they have to move their arms from left to right and up and down, crossing the midline while tracing.

 4. Rope